 But packing for fall does take some special considerations.
-After all, those dropping temperatures mean you need to have layers on hand to bundle up in, especially if you plan to take any long hikes or other outdoor adventures.
+Dropping temperatures mean you’ll need more layers, especially if you plan any long hikes or other outdoor adventures.

-So what do you absolutely need to make sure is on your list of fall travel essentials?
+So what do you need to make sure is on your list of fall travel essentials?

 From clothes to shoes and everything in between, we’ve got you covered.